| Voltage Levels Description:

 pinout, and package] will continue to operate to the military operating

-cases the voltage the device needs to operate at.
+In most cases Vcc is the voltage the IC needs to operate at [see note below].

 VIH: [Voltage Input High] The minimum positive